aoanla/aoanla.github.io/posts/highlights/2019/weekendhighlights-17082019/index.rst

 .. __: http://flattrackstats.com/tournaments/111119

 The `SarcastiCats`_ host an equally important event to Argentine derby, at the other side of the country entirely.
-Gatoreno 2019 is the league's first ever tournament, bringing together teams from both Argentina and Chile for an international event!
+Gatorneo 2019 is the league's first ever tournament, bringing together teams from both Argentina and Chile for an international event!
 This event will be reported on live by Argentina's own Derby news network, `5 Segundos`_ , and will also include an Officating Clinic on the Saturday, run by THNSO and HSNOs Makia and Sector.

 .. _SarcastiCats: https://www.instagram.com/sarcasticats.rd/
 .. _5 Segundos: https://ar.ivoox.com/es/perfil-5-segundos_aj_6715716_1.html